ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ## 2.1 New Features

+### BUG-50652	The Select condition entered in Reconcile step should be deitable by the user at the Run step

+When extracting data from the source database, a function that allows only data that meets a specific condition to be selectively extracted and migrated has been added.
+The Select condition can be modified in "Select Editing" during the Reconcile step, or edited directly by the user in the TableCondition.properties file after completing the Reconcile step.

 <br/>

 ## 2.2 Bug-Fixes

+### BUG-50263 The BINARY_DOUBLE type of Oracle, TimesTen and Tibero should be mapped to the Altibase DOUBLE type

+The BINARY_DOUBLE types of Oracle, TimesTen, and Tibero are compatible with the Altibase DOUBLE type, so the default data mapping type need to be changed.
+However, Oracle, TimesTen, and Tibero support special values of NaN(Not a Number) and INF(Infinity), while Altibase does not.
+For these values, data loss can occur.

+### BUG-50821	Remove the Altibase to Oracle data migration feature

+Remove the Altibase to Oracle data migration feature supported by Migration Center.

+### BUG-50827  The default data mapping type of the TimesTen Binary type should be changed from Altibase BLOB type to Altibase BYTE type

+Change the default data mapping type of TimesTen Binary type from Altibase BLOB type to Altibase BYTE type.

 ### BUG-51034	When performing to Altibase migration, the Empty String data conversion function should be provided